T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 Discover methodologies and techniques for analyzing Android applications.
 You will study architecture, entry points, static and dynamic analysis, and master Android pentesting methodologies.
 This course is targeted for entry-level mobile pentesters.

 ##### Cost
 The cost of their 2 day training offerings is not posted on their website.
-It's €4.500* excl VAT for 5 day training online (English) or in-person (currently only in Paris and in French)
+It's €4.500* excl.
+VAT for 5 day training online (English) or in-person (currently only in Paris and in French)

 ### SANS
 {{< figure src=/images/training-blogpost/Sans-logo.png align=center >}}